Appeals

 Parents have the right to appeal to an independent panel against the decision of the school not to offer their child a place.
 In the normal admissions round, most appeals are heard during the summer term, in time for the new academic year.
 Appeals should be sent to the Clerk to the Appeal Panel, via the school.
 Parents are strongly advised to read the Guidance Notes before preparing their appeal.

-NOTE: While these arrangements give you the right to appeal against decisions of non-admission, the school standards & framework act 1998 does not give you the right to a place at a particular school.
+NOTE: While these arrangements give you the right to appeal against decisions of non-admission, the School Standards & Framework Act 1998 does not give you the right to a place at a particular school.
 Even if you are appealing for a place at your preferred school you should make arrangements with another school in case your appeal is unsuccessful.

 Year 7 Appeals

-You have the right of appeal to an independent appeal panel against the decision not to offer your child a place at William Hulme’s Grammar School.
+You have the right of appeal to an independent appeal panel if your child has been refused a place at William Hulme’s Grammar School.
+Parents will be told of their right to appeal via their Local Authority on National Offer Day (3 March 2025).
 If you choose to exercise this right, you will need to complete an appeal form which can be downloaded from the school website or obtained from the school.
-Completed forms should be sent or handed in personally, to be received by the Clerk to the Appeals Panel c/o the school no later than 4.00pm on Wednesday 27 March 2024.

 Appeals received after this date will not be heard in May, unless the Clerk to the Appeals Panel considers that there is an exceptional and unavoidable reason why the appeal is late, and the appeal is received in time for all parties to give proper consideration to all documents.
 Any other late appeals will be heard later in the year.